jpgoldberg/unclock-crypto-engineering/Homework/2022-12-02/exercises.md

 So let me go to the other end of the spectrum. https://docs.rs/aes/latest/aes/struct.Aes256.html

 Getting the key and ciphertext from the hex representation to the GenericArrays that that library wanted was a struggle.
 But after that, I do get a result of 80706050403020100807060504030201

-## Ch3:6

-> Consider a new block cipher, DES2, that consists only of two rounds of the DES block cipher.
-DES2 has the same block and key size as DES.
-> For this question you should consider the DES $F$
-> function as a black box that takes two inputs, a 32-bit data segment and a 48-bit round key, and that produces a 32-bit output.
-> Suppose you have a large number of plaintext-ciphertext pairs for DES2 under a single, unknown key.
-Give an algorithm for recovering the 48-bit round key for round 1 and the 48-bit round key for round 2.
-> Your algorithm should require fewer operations than an exhaustive search for an entire 56-bit DES key.
-Can your algorithm be converted into a distinguishable attack against DES2?

-Just thinking aloud, we do a Meet in the Middle, but because the blocksize is smaller than the key size, we have to build two 2^32 entry tables.

-We pick a 48-bit round 1 key and generate a table with all possible 32 bit inputs.
-This will involve 2^32 single round encryptions.

-Hmm.
-No that isn't going to work.
-I have to come back and thing more about this.

- (so 2^33 encryptions).

 ## 3.9